svenstaro/miniserve/README.md

           [env: MINISERVE_VERBOSE=]

+      --temp-directory <TEMP_UPLOAD_DIRECTORY>
+          The path to where file uploads will be written to before being moved to their correct location.
+It's wise to make sure that this directory will be written to disk and not into memory.

+          This value will only be used **IF** file uploading is enabled.
+If this option is not set, the operating system default temporary directory will be used.

+          [env: MINISERVER_TEMP_UPLOAD_DIRECTORY=]

       --index <INDEX>
           The name of a directory index file to serve, like "index.html"

           Normally, when miniserve serves a directory, it creates a listing for that directory.
 However, if a directory contains this file, miniserve will serve that file instead.

           [env: MINISERVE_INDEX=]

       --spa
           Activate SPA (Single Page Application) mode

           This will cause the file given by --index to be served for all non-existing file paths.
 In effect, this will serve the index file whenever a 404 would otherwise occur in order to allow the SPA router to handle the request instead.

           [env: MINISERVE_SPA=]

+      --quiet
+          Reduce output and silence warnings

+          [env: MINISERVE_QUIET=]

       --pretty-urls
           Activate Pretty URLs mode